Deeraj7/Deeraj7/README.md

 ## ✨ Daily Inspiration
 <marquee behavior="scroll" direction="left" scrollamount="5">
-   "The only people without problems are those in cemeteries." - **James Matthew Barrie**
+   "The past has no power over the present moment. " - **Vaclav Havel**
 </marquee>

 ---